gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 3.06.24 =
+Created a second method for backups that uses the command line mysql, made compression optional and backup location changable, restore function able to connect to an external DB, and fixed shortcode to work with sanitize_title.

 = 3.06.14 =
 Added scheduler for hourly and daily backups, upgraded the Backup process to ZIP and email all backups, and added a shortcode for get_var.